multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ### Running the test

 To run a test, you can use click on the `Run Test` button from under the test name.

 ![img](/developers/staking-contract-tutorial-img/running_rust_test.png)

 There is also a `Debug` button, which can be used to debug smart contracts.
-More details on that here: https://docs.multiversx.com/developers/developer-reference/sc-debugging/
+More details on that [here](/developers/developer-reference/sc-debugging/).

 Alternatively, you can run all the tests in the file by running the following command in the VSCode terminal, in the `./staking-contract` folder: